psrenergy/ncp-release-notes/docs/home.md

 * Added the possibility to select both the future cost function and target generation as Terminal Function for the chronological execution option.
 * New output results file:
   * Tailwater elevation
-  * Hydro Unit production factor
+  * Hydro unit production factor
   * Elastic transaction revenue

 ## Corrections